Features For Institutions Pricing Blog Support Log In

-Band programs deal with a unique combination of challenges that make library management especially tricky: multiple ensembles at different skill levels, constant turnover as students move through the program, and a mix of concert band, marching band, and jazz ensemble repertoire all sharing the same storage room.
-Here's how to build a system that actually works.
+Band programs have a unique combination of moving parts: multiple ensembles at different skill levels, students moving through the program every year, and a mix of concert band, marching band, and jazz ensemble repertoire all sharing the same storage room.
+Here's how to build a system that keeps all of it humming.

 Why Band Libraries Are Different